 Last but not least, be sure to have some fun with it.
 Take some time off from the data or expertise-heavy posts to show off pictures of your team wearing costumes, or perhaps get each of your content marketing team to write some poetry.
 Break up the monotony to show that although you’re a content generation powerhouse, you’re still a team of humans and you’re in the business of building relationships.
 As the old adage goes… “people buy from people”.

 There you have it – ten principles by which to guide your content marketing strategy as it moves from idealization, through development and into execution.
-When you’re ready to talk inbound marketing, we’re ready to help; call us today and let’s get started.
+When you’re ready to talk digital marketing for your B2B business, we’re ready to help; call us today and let’s get started.